HORNET-Storage/gitnestr-electron-sdk/README.md

 # GitNestr Electron SDK

-A powerful SDK for Electron applications that provides both Git repository management and gitnestr CLI integration, enabling seamless transfer of Git repositories and interaction with the HORNET Storage network.
+A powerful SDK for Electron applications that provides both Git repository management and GitNestr CLI integration, enabling seamless transfer of Git repositories and interaction with the HORNET Storage network.

 ## Features